AOSC-Archive/miscdoc/deploykit/01-prd/002-workflow.md

 DeployKit shall ask the user to select the boot mode (EFI or BIOS).

 If the user selects EFI:
-This program shall ask the user to select the partitions ESP and ROOT, from the given list of partitions.
+DK shall ask the user to select the partitions ESP and ROOT, from the given list of partitions.

 If the user selects BIOS:
-This program shall ask the user to select the partition ROOT, from the given list of partitions.
+DK shall ask the user to select the partition ROOT, from the given list of partitions.

 #### Go for Management

-If the user claims that they need to manage partitions, this program shall spawn an interactive shell, where the user may use CLI/TUI tools like `cfdisk` and `parted` to manage the disk layout.
+If the user claims that they need to manage partitions, DK shall spawn an interactive shell, where the user may use CLI/TUI tools like `cfdisk` and `parted` to manage the disk layout.
 When the interactive shell exits, the user shall be asked the same question, with the new partitions available in the list.

 #### Partition Size Warning

-If the user selects any partition, this program shall determine whether the partition is big enough according to the following standard:
+If the user selects any partition, DK shall determine whether the partition is big enough according to the following standard:

 | Partition | Size Threshold |
 | --------- | -------------- |